AristideMima/Backend_check_double_identity/README.md

 - The software engineering part: It consisted in developing a rest backend API for the management of services and a part frontend for the communication interfaces, thus allowing the production of the built model.

+This is just the backend repository, the frontEnd part is in another repository

 ## Built With

 We used the following main languages and librairies